Fastdruid/CDTVPiDrive/commands/commands.md

 ### 0x06 - Diagnostic ###
 #### Description ####
+This is a newly discovered command for which there are currently no details....but its presumed it performs some kind of diagnostics.
 #### Options ####
 #### Returns ####
 Unsure.
 Not seen this yet.

 ### 0x07 - UPC ###
 #### Description ####
+This is a newly discovered command for which there are currently no details however its presumed it returns the UPC.
 #### Options ####
 #### Returns ####
 Unsure.
 Not seen this yet.

 ### 0x08 - ISRC ###
 #### Description ####
+This is a newly discovered command for which there are currently no details however its presumed it returns the ISRC.
 #### Options ####
 #### Returns ####
 Unsure.
 Not seen this yet.